• Skip to primary navigation

 The texture of pico de gallo is slightly chunky, making it perfect for scooping up with chips or spooning over tacos.

-If you’re looking for a healthier alternative to Picante sauce, pico de gallo is a great option.
+If you're looking for a healthier alternative to Picante sauce, pico de gallo is a great option - pair it with pico de gallo side dishes ideas for complete meals.

 Just be warned that it is addictively delicious.